aammff456/JToHRevampedKit/docs/clientobjects/ButtonActivatedPart.md

 # ButtonActivatedPart

-▫️ <b>Type:</b> 🔲 BasePart
-▫️ <b>Description:</b> A Part that is toggled on and off by a Button.
+A Part that is toggled on and off by a Button.
 When enabled, it is opaque and can be collided with.
 When disabled, it is transparent or invisible and cannot be collided with
 ▫️ <b>Use of Tags:</b> Can describe a group for a Button to target

 ## Structure